 With some solid images in the can it was time to move to the far end of Bristol’s floating harbour and the old red brick warehouses on The Cumberland Basin.

-Nothing fancy here, just natural, direct sunlight which worked well with the bright graffiti.
+Nothing fancy here, just natural, direct sunlight which sat well with the graffiti.

 A short walk and a swift outfit change later and Emma’s is rocking the American high school kid look on a rusting iron bridge.

 This is a fairly busy short cut for dog walkers, joggers and cyclists but it’s quite surprising how respectful people can be when they come across a scene like this.
 Many were reluctant to walk through the scene, even if I didn’t have the camera to my eye.